XiaoKChenEdu/XiaoKChenEDU.github.io/projects/SCADA-Water-System.md

   <img width="300px" src="../img/projects/SCADA-Water-System/2.jpg" class="img-thumbnail" >
 </div>

-The SCADA Water/Oil system, a key component of a mini town design, was developed to illustrate the concept of a closed-loop system.
-This system includes two separate tanks, although only one is filled at a time.
-The flow of water is controlled by a Raspberry Pi.
-These two tanks are strategically positioned on opposite sides of the mini tower and are interconnected by a tube.
+As part of a miniature urban infrastructure project, I developed a SCADA (Supervisory Control and Data Acquisition) Water/Oil system that demonstrates automated fluid management.
+The system consists of two reservoirs connected via a transfer tube, with only one tank active at any given time.
+A Raspberry Pi serves as the central control unit, managing the fluid circulation between the tanks positioned at opposite ends of the structure.

 <div class="text-center p-4">
   <img width="400px" src="../img/projects/SCADA-Water-System/circuit2.png" class="img-thumbnail" >
 </div>

-In this project, my primary responsibilities were the circuit design and programming of the Raspberry Pi.
-As depicted in the image above, I wired two water level sensors into the Raspberry Pi, enabling it to control which pump should be activated.
-Each tank is equipped with a pump, and an LED indicator is present to show which pump is currently in operation.
+My contribution focused on both the electronic circuit design and Raspberry Pi programming.
+The system employs dual water level sensors interfaced with the Raspberry Pi to determine optimal pump activation timing.
+Each reservoir is equipped with a dedicated pump and LED status indicator for real-time operational feedback.

-Here is some code that illustrates how the Raspberry controls the relay which than controls the pumps:
+The following Python code demonstrates the control logic for the pump relay system:

 ```py
 import RPi.GPIO as GPIO